- Chart

 Strengths

-- Diversified portfolio across multiple experiential real estate segments.
+- Diversified portfolio across multiple experiential sectors.

-- Strong tenant relationships with leading operators.
+- Strong tenant relationships with major operators.

 Weaknesses